ItoErika/DeepDive/dep_paths.md

 Code | Description
 -------|--------
-acomp | adjectival complement
+acomp | adjectival complement.
 An adjectival complement of a verb is an adjectival phrase which functions as the complement (like an object of the verb).